DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 | Base plus Humidity | Precipitation, Temperature, Elevation, Humidity |

-For each of 8 different variable and learning rate combinations, we trained the model using the multiple basins in the training set, for 30 epochs, assessing performance against the validation set at the end of each epoch, and logging a separate model in mlflow at the end of each epoch.
+For each of 8 different variable and learning rate combinations, we trained the model using the multiple Huc12 units in the training set, for 30 epochs, assessing performance against the validation set at the end of each epoch, and logging a separate model in mlflow at the end of each epoch.
 After all runs were complete, we selected the "best" model by examining the median test_kge accross all the validation set hucs and choosing the model that resulted in the maximum value of median_test_kge.
 Finally, we used the selected model to predict results on both Test Set A and Test Set B.

 ## Observations and Results

 **Impact Of Variable Selection and Learning Rate** <br>
 Figure 2 plots the results of each of the eight models by epoch, in terms of the "Median Test_Kge" observed accross the validation set of 54 Huc12 units for that epoch.
 The results are relatively noisy.
 The main impact of variable selection and learning rate appears to be on the stability of the model over epochs.
 All eight models reach a maximum value of median kge within a relatively tight range, from .78 (Solar Radiation, .0001 learning rate, epoch 9) to .82 (Humidity, .0003 learning rate, epoch 27).
 All models, except one, spend several epochs oscilatting up and down, before dropping precipitously in later epochs, likely due to overfitting in later epochs.
-The exception is the Base Model plus Humidity model, at the .0003 learning rate, which remains relatively stable throughout the entire epochs.
-More generally, the modles using the lower .0003 learning rate appear noisier during early epohcs than the models run at the larger, .001 learning rate, contrary to what might be expected.
+The exception is the Base Model plus Humidity, at the .0003 learning rate, which remains relatively stable throughout all 30 epochs.
+More generally, the modele using the lower .0003 learning rate appear noisier during early epohcs than the models run at the larger, .001 learning rate, contrary to what might be expected.

 ** The Model Trained on Multiple Hucs Generalizes Relatively Well To Ungauged Basins ** <br>